LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 Only approved LivePerson administrators can gain local administrator access to your account.

 {: .notice}
 Please be advised that by granting administrator permissions to the listed LivePerson employees, full access to your account will be granted.
-To set this feature please contact your account Manager.
+To set this feature please contact your account manager.